Electric vehicle public charging infrastructure statistics: Methodology note

 Quality

-These statistics are released under the ‘official statistics in development’ label – formerly called Experimental Statistics.
-Official statistics in development are official statistics that are temporarily undergoing a development and are being tested with users, in line with the standards of trustworthiness, quality, and value in the Code of Practice for Statistics.
+These statistics are released under the official statistics in development label.
+These are official statistics undergoing development and testing with users, in line with the standards of trustworthiness, quality, and value in the Code of Practice for Statistics.

-These statistics do not meet the rigorous quality standards of accredited official statistics, for example with respect to partial coverage.
+These statistics do not meet the rigorous quality standards of accredited official statistics.

-As these statistics are labelled official statistics in development, this release series is undergoing a development phase, in an effort to increase our understanding of the quality, accuracy, reliability and value of these statistics.
-We expect this release series to remain labelled as official statistics in development for the foreseeable future.
-Electric vehicle charging infrastructure is a rapidly developing policy area, so this release series may develop alongside changes in policy and user interest.
-For example, in October 2023, we updated device speed category definitions to align with policy and industry, and added new statistics covering devices by rural urban classification (RUC) and at parliamentary constituencies, to add value to the release series.
-Furthermore, the recently announced Public Charge Point Regulations 2023 may present opportunities to develop the contents of the release series as it comes into force in the coming months.
+As these statistics are labelled official statistics in development, this release series is undergoing a development phase.
+Evaluation of quality, accuracy, reliability and value takes place for each new development.
+This release series is expected to remain labelled as official statistics in development for the foreseeable future as the scope of published materials increases.
+Electric vehicle charging infrastructure is a rapidly developing policy area, so this release series develops alongside changes in policy and user interest.
+For example, the Public Charge Point Regulations 2023 presents opportunities to develop the contents of this release series.

 Data source